accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 Text whose appearance is controlled by the platform's formatting technology (such as CSS for HTML pages).

+#### Sudden change in brightness or flashing effect

+Alternation of relative brightness that can cause seizures in some people, if they are large enough in a specific frequency range.

+#### Summary (of table)

+A summary (of table) is a passage of text associated with a complex data table.
+It provides information about the nature and structure of the table to make it easier to use for users of assistive technologies, for example.

+**Note:** although the main users affected are those using screen readers, other users may also benefit from this information, such as certain people with visual or intellectual impairments.
+In this case, the summary, although hidden by default, should be made visible by means of a button, for example.

 #### Synchronised audio description (time-based media)

 Narration added (via a sound file) to an audio track to describe important visual details that cannot be understood from the main audio track alone.
 The audio description must be synchronised with the time-based media by an application device linked to the media player.